Vyral/shannon-doser/_posts/Listings/2022-07-21-coming-soon-showings-start-721.md

 ### Circa 1930 Dutch Colonial Style Home with Yesteryear Charm

-**Showings Start Thursday, 7/21\!**
+&nbsp;

 Are you dreaming of an older home with yesteryear charm?
 This timeless Circa 1930 Dutch Colonial style home with old-fashioned details and charm at [408 N 4th Street](http://4th.ShannonDoserGroup.com){: target="_blank" rel="noopener"} in Leavenworth offers two large bedrooms, one full bath, and 1,216 square feet of living space.
-Highlights include the large wrap-around front porch, hardwood floors, wonderful wood trim elements, a quaint kitchen, living and dining rooms.
+Highlights include a BRAND NEW ROOF, large wrap-around front porch, hardwood floors, wonderful wood trim elements, a quaint kitchen, living and dining rooms.
 This home is filled with nostalgia waiting for your personal touch.

 * Visit [4th.ShannonDoserGroup.com](http://4th.ShannonDoserGroup.com){: target="_blank" rel="noopener"} to see all the details, images, virtual tour and current pricing.
 * To receive info and pictures to your mobile phone, text "SDG8" to 79564.